 Published January 5, 2026 by Story.law Editorial Team

-Best 8 Cap Table Management Software in 2026
+Best 8 Cap Table Management Software Tools for 2026

 Cap table decisions impact every financing, hire, and exit.
 This guide evaluates the best cap table management software of 2026 across accuracy, workflows, global coverage, reporting, and cost.